 Using a secure HTTPS connection from any computer running Internet Explorer, you can configure and manage the DFL.
-The web-based manager supports multiple languages and GUI themes.
-It can also be configured for secure administration from the external network (Internet).
+The web-based manager supports multiple languages .
+You can configure the DFL for secure administration from any DFL interface, including secure remote management from anywhere on the Internet by connecting to the external interface.